IDinsight/faqt/README.md

 ![FAQT urgency detection diagram](docs/readme/images/faqt_readme-how_it_works-urgency_detection.drawio.png)

+* The rule-based Urgency Detector expects a list of keyword rules, and evaluates urgency based on the presence or absence of the keywords.
-The ML-based Urgency Detector expects a scikit-learn-like pipeline that accepts raw text and outputs an urgency score between 0.0 and 1.0.
+* The ML-based Urgency Detector expects a scikit-learn-like pipeline that accepts raw text and outputs an urgency score between 0.0 and 1.0.
 Hence, this pipeline should include all necessary steps like tokenization and vectorization.
 # Installation